yaofong/omnipay-ipay88/README.md

 ## Basic Usage

-The following gateways are provided by this package:
+The following methods are provided by this package:

-Coming soon
++ purchase
++ completePurchase

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.